ooteniya1/resource-estimation/README.md

 > Do not forget to tune the runtime paramaters such as [JVM parameters for Java](https://learning.oreilly.com/library/view/java-performance-2nd/9781492056102/) etc, to achieve the optimal performance.

-#### Step 2: Determine the application breakpoint.
+#### Step 2: Determine the resource requirement for a normal load.

-Now that we have achieved the required startup time, next is to determine the application's breakpoint with a single pod, with respect to the target throughput.
+Now that we have achieved the required startup time, next is to determine the amount of resources required to achieve the target throughput under a normal workload.
+It is also important to note that the Todo application is more CPU intensive than memory.
+It does not require any data transformation etc.

-The purpose of this step is to determine if the application is able to handle a normal load with the current startup configuration.

-To determine the breakpoint, we need to start from to put a normal load on

 The table below hughlights the resource estimation for a normal load of 2000 virtual user per sec over a period of 2 minutes.